Remote connections

 listen: true

-After activating the remote connection listening, you MUST turn on at least one of the restriction methods listed below as well, or ST server will refuse to start up.
+After activating the remote connection listening, you must turn on at least one access control method, or the server will refuse to start.

 • Create a new text file inside your SillyTavern base install folder called whitelist.txt.